Best Electrician Schools in Delaware

 4. Keep records of your training hours and coursework for your license application.

-Starting with a good training program will set you up for steady work in a trade that's always in demand.
+Starting with a good training program will set you up for steady work in a trade that’s widely needed.
 Every hour you spend learning now will make you more valuable on the jobsite and help you pass the state licensing exam on your first try.